 4. Confirmed reservations are non-transferable.

 5. As with any GLS outing, acceptance of any individual on a trip will be at the discretion of the particular Outings Leader for that trip.

 6. Registration fees will be refunded to any Outings Leader who plans and leads a group hike during camping trips.
 Serving as a co-leader for such activities does not qualify for a refund.

 7. Once the allowable number of participants has been confirmed, a wait list will be compiled.
 If a cancellation occurs, individuals will be contacted in the order in which their names appear on the waitlist.
-Failure to respond within 24 hours will forfeit one’s place on the waitlist.
-Registration for most trips will close two days in advance of trips.
+Failure to respond within 48 hours will forfeit one’s place on the waitlist.
+Registration for most trips will close four days in advance of trips.